rocketpages/ultimate-tictactoe/README.md

 ## Current Status

-The following functionality is working:
+The following functionality is working.

 - The *home page*:
     - Create a new game (by entering your first name)